 In day care settings

 - Wash your hands often, and carefully, with soap and water, especially after visiting the washroom, changing diapers, and before handling or eating food.
-For more information on hand washing, see HealthLinkBC File #85 Hand Washing for Parents and Children.
+For more information on hand washing, see HealthLinkBC File #85 Hand washing: Help stop the spread of germs

 - Disinfect diaper changing areas with diluted household bleach (5.25% hypochlorite).
 You can make a sanitizing solution as follows:

-- Add 80 milliliters (5 tablespoons) of household bleach to 4 litres of warm water (1/3 cup of bleach to a gallon of water); or
+- Add 80 milliliters (5 tablespoons) of household bleach to 4 litres of warm water (1/3 cup of bleach to a gallon of water)

 Contaminated food or water